twhume/numbo/README.md

 GOAL THIS WEEK: have codelets removing as well as adding to WM

-* Complete create-secondary-target - add a new block, then activate the secondary bit
+* Complete create-secondary-target - add a new block, then activate the secondary bit -- ARGH how do we ensure efforts to generate that secondary target?
+-- 1. Pump the Pnet for this target2 immediately, and for secondary targets in repeatedly, to generate ops which might lead to them

+* I can't see a secondary target ever getting pumped - are they not lasting long enough?
+Tried lengthening decays
+* Temperature drops to zero and never recovers.
+BUG: bricks are never being marked free again - delete-block-and-free isn't freeing bricks up

+See debugging notes

+-- 2. Have a codelet which tries to match a new block to a target2 -- 3. have the syntactic test also look at target2s

+Q: can secondary nodes themselves have secondary nodes?

 * add a test-block after a random-block?
 * add a tie-block-to-secondary-target codelet which takes a block and connects it to the secondary target?